 Freeze your Kong

 Once your Kongs are filled, freeze them.
-A Kong stuffed with food and frozen can keep your dog busy and entertained for a long time.
-If you don’t freeze it, your dog will be finished in about ten seconds, and/or you’ll have melted yogurt all over the floor.
+A Kong stuffed with food and frozen can keep your dog busy and entertained for ten minutes or more.
+If you don’t freeze it, your dog may be finished in about thirty seconds.

 Cleaning the Kong

 You don’t need to buy a special Kong cleaning brush, you can use a toothbrush or a bottle cleaning brush.
-First soak it for a few hours in warm soapy water to loosen any dried on food.
+First soak it in warm soapy water to loosen any dried on food.
 Kongs should be replaced if there are cracks as bacteria can grow in there.

 If your dog is a strong chewer don’t leave him unsupervised with a Kong.
 Watch him carefully to make sure he’s only eating the food.
 If he begins to break apart the Kong it may not be the right toy for him.